usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 defines the content’s structure, presentation, and interactions.
 Examples of web content include text, images, sounds, videos, controls, animations, and conventional electronic documents.
-The first sentence of the Department’s definition of “web content” is aligned with the definition of “web content” in WCAG 2.1.
-15 The second sentence of the definition gives examples of some of the different types of information and experiences available on the web.
+The first sentence of the Department’s definition of “web content” is aligned with the definition of “web content” in WCAG 2.1. {% fn 15 %} The second sentence of the definition gives examples of some of the different types of information and experiences available on the web.
 However, these examples are intended to illustrate the definition and not be exhaustive.
 The Department also notes that subpart H of this